CMMC Compliance Checklist – Update Sept. 2024

 Once you’ve identified areas of non-compliance through your gap analysis and mock audit, it’s time to remediate (cybersecurity speak for “fix” or “remedy”) the problems you found.
 A service provider like Core Business Solutions can provide cost-effective remediation assistance to fit your business.

-A well-crafted remediation plan sets a realistic timeline for the required fixes, and it outlines the estimated cost for each one.
+A good remediation plan includes a clear timeline for the needed fixes.
+It also lists the estimated cost for each fix.
 This will help you set priorities and figure out what tools, training, and resources you need.

 Thoroughly document your compliance efforts as you formalize your processes and controls, enhancing your preparedness for the formal assessment.